revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/07-DataBinding.md

 <summary> <b>Show Answer</b></summary>
 <blockquote>

-- Two-way data binding is achieved by combining property binding and event binding together.
+- Two-way data binding is achieved by combining property binding and event binding.
 - Mostly used in forms.
-- The Angular uses the `ngModel` directive to achieve two-way binding on HTML `<form>` elements.
+- Angular uses the `ngModel` directive to achieve two-way binding on HTML `<form>` elements.
 - To use the `ngModel` directive, we need to import the `FormsModule` package into our Angular module.
-- Here, we enclose `ngModel` directive within [()]
+- Here, we enclose the `ngModel` directive within [()]

 ![image](https://user-images.githubusercontent.com/103101208/185593434-3e70965a-c750-4bbd-aa3b-b3fea6fccba7.png)